AkuraDiary/AkuraDIary/README.md

 I mainly interested in Android app developement with Kotlin, python, illustrations and graphic design.
 Also on 3d Design, but i don't have the proper device.

-- 🔭 I’m currently working on Android Test Project
+- 🔭 I’m currently looking for a project i can working on
 - 🌱 Hey, I just finished MADE (Menjadi Android Developer Expert) Class in Dicoding
 - 👯 I’m looking to collaborate on Android app developement with kotlin or anything with python